Showing posts with label birds of prey. Show all posts

 the ripples and different colors upon the lake.

-We enjoyed a seafood buffet as we sat around socializing.
+We enjoyed a seafood buffet while sitting around and socializing.

 The falconer returned with one of his Harris Hawks with Q & A time.